nightwatchjs/nightwatch/README.md

 ```

 ### Run tests
 The tests for nightwatch are written using [nodeunit](https://github.com/caolan/nodeunit) as the test framework.

 To run the nodeunit tests do:
 ```sh
 $ npm test
 ```

+### Discuss
+In addition to [Twitter](https://twitter.com/nightwatchjs), a newly setup [Mailing List](https://groups.google.com/forum/#!forum/nightwatchjs) is also available for Nightwatch related discussions.